yolanda10202/FPGA_Memory/README.md

 IEEE Student Branch at UCLA Digital Audio Visualizer (DAV) Project Lab 5 Part E

 ## Description
 This module creates some sort of memory storage on the FPGA.
-We will have access to 16 registers ans are able to assign values we want to store inside the registers.
+We will have access to 16 registers and are able to assign values we want to store inside the registers.
 The module will be using the 10 switches and the 6 seven segment displays on the FPGA.

 ## Switches
 Below are the function of the 10 switches.